ghiggi/gpm_api/docs/source/00_introduction.rst

 GPM Constellation
 --------------------

-The GPM constellation is composed by satellites of various space agencies , each equipped with microwave radiometers.
+The `GPM Constellation <https://gpm.nasa.gov/missions/GPM/constellation>`_ is composed by satellites from various space agencies, each equipped with microwave radiometers.
 These radiometers operate across a range of frequencies, from 6 to 183 GHz, and include both conical-scanning and cross-track-scanning instruments.

-Low-frequency channels are employed for rainfall estimation since the launch of the first SSM/I instrument in 1987.
+Low-frequency channels have been used for rainfall estimation since the launch of the first SSM/I instrument in 1987.
-Instead, high-frequency microwave channels were originally designed for water vapor profiling but resulted particularly useful for discerning precipitation in regions with uncertain land surface emissivities, such as frozen and snow-covered areas.
+Instead, high-frequency microwave channels which were originally designed for water vapor profiling have proven particularly useful for discerning precipitation in regions with uncertain land surface emissivities, such as frozen and snow-covered areas.

 Over the years, the composition of sensors within the constellation has evolved, leading to changes in spatial coverage and sampling frequency.